matcluck/music-organiser-plugin/README.md

 - Install `rekordbox-skill@dj-tools` when Rekordbox publication is required.
 - The djay plugin is intentionally private and is not listed or fetched by the public marketplace.

 Music Organiser can always finish after organisation or neutral cue proposals.
-It must report a missing destination skill instead of silently routing through another platform.
+It must report a missing destination plugin instead of silently routing through another platform.

 ## Runtime choices

 - Metadata inference can use the active Claude/Codex provider or an approved local llama.cpp setup.
 - Cue analysis is a separate local-only flow configured through `MUSIC_CUE_ENGINE_ROOT` or the plugin's ignored `.runtime/cue-engine` directory.
 - Cue proposals are hash-bound and destination-neutral.
-Publishing them requires the appropriate destination skill.
+Publishing them requires the appropriate destination plugin.
 - Machine-specific libraries, models, databases, caches, and run evidence remain outside Git.

 ## Upstream work and acknowledgements